mercari/widebullet/README.md

 # Widebullet

-Widebullet is RESTful API gateway with JSON-RPC.
+Widebullet is an API gateway with JSON-RPC.

 # Status